 Thanks to a “seed” grant from the Delta Foundation, our newest program, the Enterprise Internship Program, launched in 2017.
 This program was created as a “next step” from our Leaf Out Program.
 Participants must have completed both the Youth Gardening and Leaf Out Programs to qualify for the Enterprise Internship Program.

-As part of creating this business the students are subject to a standard application/interview process and, if hired, receive a monthly stipend.
-They commit to working for the entire year and are responsible for all aspects of the business, with the ultimate goal being the business becoming completely self-sustaining.
+This program focuses on building upon the job and life skills, stewardship, and service learned in earlier programs, through all aspects of developing and running a business.
+As part of creating this “business” program the students are subject to a standard application/interview process and, if hired, receive a monthly stipend.
+They commit to working for the nearly the entire year and are responsible for many aspects of the business, with the ultimate goal being the business becoming completely self-sustaining.